House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Meguiar's X2000

-We were almost completely satisfied with the X2000 Water Magnet.
+We were almost satisfied with the X2000 Water Magnet.
 It’s less abrasive than microfiber and holds a ton of water.
 The price is low enough that you could easily afford two, which makes a lot of our issues irrelevant.
 But if you like your drying towels to feel thick and substantial, the Water Magnet won’t do it for you.

 Pros